THE CHRYSLER BUILDING/

 The interiors, on the other hand, are another

 Despite its magnificent marbles and

 interesting ceiling murals, the lobby was very dark for decades until the

-building's new owner, Tishman Speyer Properties, undertook a major
+building's new owner, Tishman Speyer Properties,

-fascinating murals, as shown below.
+rather fascinating murals, as shown below.

 It is illuminated with some simple Art Deco

 light fixtures whose emanation is amplified by reflections along its

 exceedingly luscious red Moroccan marble walls, yellow Siena marble floor and amber onyx and blue

 marble trim.
 The large lobby ceiling is covered by a mural, entitled,

 "Energy, Result, Workmanship and Transportation," by Edward Turnbull.

 and the overall illumination in the large space is quite low, it is very

 difficult to appreciate the mural on which the artist allegedly used some of

 into it.
 As part of a $100 million renovation project by Tishman

-Speyer Properties, that included the reclading with glass of the
+Speyer Properties, that included the reclading with

-the annex and the Chrysler Building, the mural was restored in 1999
+prismatic structures in the low-rise spaces between the annex and the Chrysler Building, the mural was restored in 1999

 by the EverGreene Painting Studios.